 - General Information: In 2010, the United States Environmental Protection Agency established a total maximum daily load (TMDL), or "Pollution Diet", to limit the amount of phosphorus, nitrogen, and sediments that can be released into the Chesapeake Bay.
 These measures were established as an effort to improve the water quality of the Bay.
 The County was affirmed a MS4 municipality in 2013, therefore exempt from meeting the 5% pollutant of concern (POC) reduction goal as localities designated as a MS4 prior to 2013.
-New MS4 programs are require to develop a Chesapeake Bay TMDL Action Plan during the first MS4 Permit Cycle and submit the Action Plan with the registration statement for the second permit cycle. - Objective and Expected Results: The County has develop a Chesapeake Bay TMDL Action Plan that will provide guidelines and program of management practice that will facilitate compliance with the - Implementation Schedule: The County will continue to update and revise the Chesapeake Bay TMDL Action Plan throughout the program plan.
-The County will resubmit the Action Plan with changes when applicable.
+New MS4 programs are require to develop a Chesapeake Bay TMDL Action Plan during the first MS4 Permit Cycle and submit the Action Plan with the registration statement for the second permit cycle. - Annual Reporting: Once the Chesapeake Bay TMDL Action Plan is developed, each subsequent annual report shall include: - A list of BMPs implemented during the reporting period but not reported to the DEQ Warehouse and the estimated reduction of pollutants of concern achieved by each and reported in pounds per year; - If the permittee acquired credits during the reporting period to meet all or a portion of the required reductions, a statement that credits were aquired, - The progress, using the final design efficiency of the BMPs, toward meeting the required cumulative reductions for total nitrogen, total phosphorous, and total suspended solids; and, - $\circ~$ A list of BMPs that are planned to be implemented during the next reporting period. - Objective and Expected Results: The County will develop a Chesapeake Bay TMDL Action Plan that will provide guidelines and program of management practice that will facilitate compliance with the - Implementation Schedule: The County will develop a Chesapeake Bay TMDL Action Plan during the first MS4 Permit Cycle and submit the Action Plan with the registration statement for the second permit cycle.